ronlanla/cover-client-js/docs/programmatic-interface.md

 You can optionally provide a cursor, which will only return results that were generated since that cursor.
 This is useful if you want to incrementally download results during the analysis.
 Please note that making a request with the same cursor twice will not necessarily give the same number of results, since new results may have been generated.

-In Node.js using promises, requesting all results:
+Node.js example using promises and requesting all results:

 ```js
 const CoverClient = require('@diffblue/cover-client');